-If you're looking for drug or alcohol addiction help - you'll have already realised the myriad of options on offer.
+Finding the right alcohol or drug rehab options for you or a loved one can be overwhelming - at a time of greatest need.
 It's easy to end up paying too much for a treatment clinic that underdelivers.

 If you're considering expensive rehab treatment - read our need-to-knows before taking the plunge.

 When you or a loved one are finally ready for help, it can be tempting to pick up the phone and sign up for the first rehab clinic you can find.
-But use your needs, and past experience, first and foremost, as your guide to what treatment will work best.
+But considering first, what your treatment needs truly are, can help you pay for rehab just once, and not twice.

 When Is Close To Home, Too Close To Home?